kaylynn234/dusk/readme.md

 It's still very much in its infancy (... a quick look through this repo will show that) so don't get too excited just yet.
 There are a lot of bits and pieces scattered around and I'm still not 100% on some of the project structure.
 Sit tight!

+## Here be dragons!
+I'm mid-rewrite at the moment, so currently a couple things aren't present here.
+Bear with me!

 ## A quick note
 Dusk currently requires Rust 1.53+ due to the use of or-patterns and `IntoIterator` for arrays.
 Since 1.53 was recently released, you *should* be able to run everything here on stable now.